 - Performing up to 20-30 minutes of prepared music that fulfills the specific audition requirements for your area of study;

 - An interview covering a range of areas, including your background and experience in music performance; and

 - Sight-reading, singing, rhythm and melody playback and/or performing 1-2 additional pieces.

 Accompanists: Vocal and instrumental pieces must be accompanied.
 Arrangements for accompanists on the day of the audition or video recording are the responsibility of the student.

-Jazz audition fee: Jazz audition fee: Jazz students auditioning in-person, must pay a $25 fee.
-This fee covers the expense of a rhythm section, which will be provided by that Faculty.
-Payments must be paid before the audition at the Music General Office.
+Jazz audition fee: Jazz students auditioning in-person must pay a $50 fee.
+This fee covers the expense of a rhythm section to be provided by the Faculty.
+Payments must be made before the audition at the Music General office.